 Selecting your county using the following tool will present our recommendation based on your county’s current risk level on CovidActNow.
 Click here for a PDF offering the entire guidance.

 For specific guidance on singing, please refer to the existing music recommendations based on weekly case rates, in addition to these general recommendations.
-We’ve only mentioned singing in these new recommendations where we feel extra caution may be warranted due to extreme transmissibility of the Delta variant.
+We’ve only mentioned singing in these new recommendations where we feel extra caution may be warranted due to the extreme transmissibility of the Delta and Omicron variants.
 Because of the unique risks associated with singing, our guidance does not align perfectly with CovidActNow’s categories, even as it uses the same data.

 Assumptions about the ‘average’ church